BrightspaceHypermediaComponents/organizations/README.md

 npm run test:headless:watch
 ```

-## Versioning, Releasing & Deploying
+## Versioning & Releasing

+All version changes should obey [semantic versioning](https://semver.org/) rules.

-By default, when a pull request is merged the patch version in the `package.json` will be incremented, a tag will be created, and a Github release will be created.
+Releases use the [semantic-release](https://semantic-release.gitbook.io/) tooling and the [angular preset](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-angular) for commit message syntax.
+Upon release, the version in `package.json` is updated and a tag and GitHub release is created.

-Include `[increment major]`, `[increment minor]` or `[skip version]` in your merge commit message to change the default versioning behavior.
+Commits prefixed with `feat` will trigger a minor release, while `fix` or `perf` will trigger a patch release.
+A commit containing `BREAKING CHANGE` will cause a major release to occur.

+Other useful prefixes that will not trigger a release: `build`, `ci`, `docs`, `refactor`, `style` and `test`.
+More details in the [Angular Contribution Guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#type).